julien-h/http-notification-server/readme.md

 The current `notifier.py` implementation is for Windows's WSL.
 It should work on python windows' too, but code can be made simpler (see the blog post).

-Pull requests with notifiers implementations for linux and OSX are welcome.
+Pull requests with implementations for Linux and OSX are welcome.

+## Create a notification in python

+Python code to create a new notification available in `client/new_notification.py`.